ntl/orchestra/README.md

 end
 ```

-Orchestra infers the dependencies from `FilterRobots#initialize`, and automatically instantiates the object for you during the performance.
+Orchestra infers the dependencies from `FilterRobots#initialize`, and automatically instantiates the object for you during execution.
 You can alter the name of the method:

 ```ruby
 step MyPoro, :method => :call
 ```

-You can also hook into singletons like `Module` (or a `Class` that implements `self.perform`):
+You can also hook into singletons like `Module` (or a `Class` that implements `self.execute`):

 ```ruby
 step MySingleton, :method => :invoke